Choosing the Best Fonts for Dental and Medical Websites

 There are many areas of text noted on this website.
 However, the designer focuses on the boldness of specific parts of the tagline and leaves less important phrases in a more thin, incognito view.

-Screenshot of a website to demonstrate pairing of font colors beige and brown
+screenshot of a website to demonstrate pairing of font colors beige and brown

 Best Dental Website Design Company